-For maximum consideration for all types of scholarships and awards, students must file the Free Application for Federal Student Aid (FAFSA) by the February 14 priority date.
+For maximum consideration for all types of scholarships and awards, students are encouraged to file the Free Application for Federal Student Aid (FAFSA) by the February 14 priority deadline.
 Additional information on program-specific awards and availability can be found by visiting the Office of Financial Aid.